HTTPArchive/almanac.httparchive.org/src/content/en/2019/cdn.md

 In general, the use of a CDN is highly correlated with a more rapid adoption of stronger ciphers and stronger TLS versions compared to origin-hosted services where there is a higher usage of very old and compromised TLS versions like TLS 1.0.

-<aside class="note">It is important to emphasise that Chrome used in the Web Almanac will bias to the latest TLS versions and ciphers offered by the host.
+<aside class="note">It is important to emphasize that Chrome used in the Web Almanac will bias to the latest TLS versions and ciphers offered by the host.
 Also, these web pages were crawled in July 2019 and reflect the adoption of websites that have enabled the newer versions.</aside>

 <figure>
   <iframe aria-labelledby="fig18-caption" width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vRzPn-1SGVa3rNCT0U9QeQNODE97fsmXyaJX1ZOoBNR8nPpclhC6fg8R_UpoodeiX6HkdHrp50WBQ5Q/pubchart?oid=659795773&format=interactive"></iframe>